Modsia/modsia-docs/docs/source/index.rst

 architecture for suporting voice input and provides a minimal reference implementation of each of the key components of that architecure.

+Documentation about the project can be found at `modsia.io <https://modsia.io/>`_.
+The project code is currently developed at our `GitHub repository <https://github.com/Modsia>`_.

 .. toctree::
    :maxdepth: 2